offbynull/learn/Bioinformatics/input/input.md

  * all overlap regions are of the same length,
  * and each read-pair in the list overlaps with the next read-pair in the list

 ... , stitch them together.
-For example, in the read-pair list `[ATG---CCG, TGT---CGT, GTT---GTT, TTA---TTC]` each read-pair overlaps the subsequent read-pair by an offset of 1: `ATGTTACCGTTC`.
+For example, in the read-pair list [ATG---CCG, TGT---CGT, GTT---GTT, TTA---TTC] each read-pair overlaps the subsequent read-pair by an offset of 1: ATGTTACCGTTC.

 |          | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10| 11|
 |----------|---|---|---|---|---|---|---|---|---|---|---|---|